 Astroid (Thinknode) administrators have the ability to manage user access, passwords, and "lock" data records to prevent unwanted and unintended modification.
 Several features have specific access rights that can be configured, including the ability to lock data records, unlock data records, and delete data.
 By configuring these options, administrators can lock critical data records, such as beam models, equipment information, and other machine/site level data, such that only expressly authorized users can edit these fields.
 All critical site records such as these should be kept "locked" at all times, and should be unlocked by only be authorized users when expliciting desiring to edit said records (and locking them again after modification is complete).
+In addition to the practice of locking site data records, users are expected to establish a review process whereby a minimum of two authorized individuals will review all proposed site data changes (including beam models and equipment data) prior to updating the records in Thinknode (please note that at this time, all such records are downloaded, reviewed, and updated through the Thinknode Desktop Client, which is available for download here).

-For complete information on access management and permission settings please refer to Thinknode IAM Services.
+For further information on access management and permission settings please refer to Thinknode IAM Services.
 The Thinknode services provide two important considerations regarding your clinical data, first, the permission schemes and access control, provide effective control against unintentional and malicious data manipulation and the inherent storage redundancy of the cloud resources provides exception protection against data loss.